gparadelo/ai-chatbot-kit/README.md

 - **API-First Design**: Use our frontend or build your own
 - **Smart Configuration**: Automatic validation and error handling

-## Architecture Benefits
+## Architecture

-The backend has been reorganized with **clear separation of concerns**:
+The backend has been organized with **clear separation of concerns**:

 - **API Layer** (`app/api/`): FastAPI routers, database, configuration, and business logic
 - **AI Layer** (`app/ai/`): CrewAI crews, agents, tasks, and tools

-This structure provides:
-- **Maintainability**: Easier to modify one layer without affecting the other
-- **Testing**: Can test API logic independently from AI logic
-- **Scalability**: Can scale AI services separately from API services
-- **Reusability**: AI components can be reused in different contexts
-- **Organization**: Logical grouping makes the codebase easier to navigate
+The frontend contains a simple StreamLit implementation that uses the backend API.

 ## Prerequisites